Your New VU

 INTERNATIONAL TRANSFER STUDENT MOVE-IN INSTRUCTIONS

-International Student Orientation for undergraduates begins on August 18 and is optional for new international transfer students.
-At the conclusion of International Student Orientation, you will join your domestic peers to participate in the required Transfer Student Orientation program.
+International Student Orientation for undergraduates begins on August 17 and is optional for new international transfer students.
+At the conclusion of International Student Orientation, you will join your domestic peers to participate in the required Transfer Student Orientation program, which begins on August 18.
 If you would like to attend International Student Orientation, please email firstname.lastname@example.org to be assigned an International Orientation Leader (by July 15).

 Please make sure to complete the pre-arrival form online before you arrive on campus so that we can prepare for your arrival.
 More information about move-in and orientation can be found on the International Student Orientation website.